Introduction Of The CARES Act

 For all non-profit businesses, in addition to the Disaster Business Loan application, you need to file the Tax Information Authorization (IRS Form 4506T).
-Also, attach a complete copy of the most recent Federal Income Tax return including all schedules for the business.
+Also, attach a complete copy of the most recent Federal Income Tax return, including all schedules for the business.
 Attach a Personal Financial Statement (SBA Form 413) for each partner, managing member, and principal owner owning 20% or more of the business.
-Small business also should include a Schedule of Liabilities listing all fixed debts (SBA Form 2202).
+Small businesses also should include a Schedule of Liabilities listing all fixed debts (SBA Form 2202).

 Next, fill out the forms and upload the completed forms to the SBA website, email them to email@example.com, or mail them to the following address: